CrossPaste/crosspaste-desktop/README.md

 This is just a small part of our plans.
 Want to learn more details and long-term plans?
 Check out our [full roadmap](doc/en/Roadmap.md).

 ## 🙋 FAQ
-Here are some [frequently asked questions](doc/en/FQA.md) that have been collected.
+Here are some [FAQs](doc/en/FQA.md) that have been collected.
 If you have other questions, please create an [issue](https://github.com/CrossPaste/crosspaste-desktop/issues/new/choose) to let us know.

 ## 🤝 Support the project
 - **🌟 Star this repository**: This is the easiest way to support CrossPaste and costs nothing.